Since I released The Basic Character Creation Workbook last week, I felt it was only proper to keep the party rolling.

 Ugh.
 This sounds like I’m about to give you a bunch of really rigid rules that you must adhere to in order to become a “Capital W” writer.
 I promise that it’s not as strict as it sounds.
 Also, remember that we just want to know where the box is so that we can immediately find ways to break it open and write outside of it.

-Let’s tackle these four basic parts of a story one by one, beginning with place.
+Let’s tackle these four basic parts of a story one by one, starting with place.

 This is quite literally the world that your characters exist in.
 The landscape, home, interior rooms, country, and culture are all included in this, as well as things like the weather and government.
 All of the sights, smells, and sounds that come with them are solely there for your character to interact with and will illuminate all that a character thinks feels, says, and does.